RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 On Android, just IDs of predefined or custom-defined Android animations and animators are returned.
 These IDs can be accessed through the `Resource` class.

-Custom Android animations and animators can be defined in the `/Platforms/Android/Resources/anims` and `/Platforms/Android/Resources/animator`.
+Custom Android animations and animators can be defined in the `/Platforms/Android/Resources/anim` and `/Platforms/Android/Resources/animator` folders.
 The `flip_right_in` animator, for example, looks like this:

 ```xml
 <set